-The Government Justice Center, an Albany-based public interest legal center, and the Center for Cost Effective Government (CFCEG), a Long Island-based taxpayer advocacy organization, are today filing lawsuits in state Supreme Court to stop the Syracuse City School District and Suffolk County from allowing government union officers to collect pay and benefits when they aren’t performing work for the taxpayers.
+In May 2017, the Government Justice Center, an Albany-based public interest legal center, and the Center for Cost Effective Government (CFCEG), a Long Island-based taxpayer advocacy organization, filed lawsuits in state Supreme Court to stop the Syracuse City School District and Suffolk County from allowing government union officers to collect pay and benefits when they aren’t performing work for the taxpayers.

 Under paid union leave, union officers and their designees are released from their government duties to conduct union business, which can range from attending contract negotiations to campaigning for the same local officials who authorized the leave.
 The practice, created through negotiations between municipal entities and government unions, constitutes an illegal gift under Article VIII of the state Constitution, according to the lawsuits.